-If you live in a rural area or a small community or if you have a cottage, chances are you have a septic system.
-Septic systems are onsite treatment units that eliminate the need for municipal sewers in rural areas.
-Anything that goes down the drain - every shower drip and every toilet flush - flows to the septic system.
+If you live in a rural area or a small community or if you have a cottage, chances are you systems have a septic system.
+Septic onsite treatment units that eliminate are the need for municipal sewers in rural areas.
+Anything that goes down the drain every shower drip and every toilet flush flows to the septic system.
 Septic systems are comprised of a tank, a network of pipes and billions of organisms that process your waste.

 The most common septic system consists of a septic tank and leaching bed - all of which is hidden beneath the soil.
 All household wastewater exits your home through an underground pipe that leads to the buried septic tank.
 The waste flows to the first compartment of the tank where the heavy solids settle and the lighter materials (fats, oils and grease) float to the top as scum.
 Baffles and screens keep this scum layer from escaping the tank and flowing to the leaching bed.
 This scum is removed when the tank is pumped during regular maintenance.
 In the second compartment of the tank, finer particles settle to the bottom.
 Organic materials break down in the tank.
 On newer systems, any remaining organic material is trapped and decomposes on a screen called the effluent filter located at the outlet of the tank.

-Email us at septic@oro-medonte.ca or call (705) 487-2171 ext.
-2181 or visit www.oro-medonte.ca.
+For questions regarding Septic Systems, please contact the Building Division Email us at septic@oro-medonte.ca, call (705) 487-2171, or visit www.oro-medonte.ca/SafeSeptic.